dslmeinte/littoral-templates/README.md

 Other convenience functions are:

-* `withEmptyLineAppended`: Wrap this around a template function (see definition below) to produce a template function that adds an empty line after any item fed to the original template function.
+* `withEmptyLineAppended`: Wrap this around a template function to produce a template function that adds an empty line after any item fed to the original template function.

-    A _template function_ is any function that produces an instance of `Template`.

     An example of the usage of `withEmptyLineAppended` is